Batoch/lyon3timetable/README.md

 # lyon3timetable

-A Python script exposing lyon 3 university's timetable to an iCAL URL
+A Python script exposing lyon 3 university's timetable to an iCAL URL.

+The URL is <serverip>/calendar

 ## Deployment